Music stars pay tribute to Kobe Bryant at Grammys award show

 “The whole wide world lost a hero,” the singer said in front of the audience.
 “We are standing her literally heartbroken in the house that Kobe Bryant built.”

-Bryant, his 13-year-old daughter and seven others were killed in the crash on a steep hillside in dense morning fog in Southern California.
+Bryant, his 13-year-old daughter Gianna, and seven others were killed in the crash on a steep hillside in dense morning fog in Southern California.
 He was 41 and had retired from the Lakers in 2016.

 Some shed tears for Bryant on the red carpet.
 Others were almost speechless ahead of the 62nd annual awards show.